kunalkeshan/Hardware-Web-UI/README.md

 Given the lack of an interactive UI, it is necessary to expose the GUI operating on the hardware's localhost via tunnelling traffic through Ngork to an external URL.

+A Detailed User flow can be found in this document: https://docs.google.com/document/d/1IivIdJVi4lIbQ7dDW5LLaVy5koxrnJvxyAccIjbs0fk/edit?usp=sharing

 ## 🚀 Getting Started

 ### Prerequisites